unlock-protocol/unlock/unlock-protocol-com/blog/nftnyc-wrapup-2022.md

 **Presentation:** [https://docs.google.com/presentation/d/1_Y_vZJCcj4Bwtr_5idFTfVhcmIk6rCx9FTED5-rIuaM/edit#slide=id.g12588221e4c_0_190](https://docs.google.com/presentation/d/1_Y_vZJCcj4Bwtr_5idFTfVhcmIk6rCx9FTED5-rIuaM/edit#slide=id.g12588221e4c_0_190)

 NFTicket is a hackathon project for online ticketing.
-The front end of this project allows a user to log in to their MetaMask wallet as well as be able to view NFTs given to them hidden behind an Unlock Paywall.
+The front end of this project allows a user to log in to their Metamask wallet as well as be able to view NFTs given to them hidden behind an Unlock paywall.
 There are three smart contracts, one for each section in the stadium.
-Users have the ability to mint a ticket and pay a stable USD rate in ETH pulled via a Chainlink price feed.
-Scripts are then run to deploy the contracts, create (mint) a ticket, create the metadata, and then a final one to set the token URI.
-The metadata includes the section, seat, row, link to the image on IPFS and other important information for the game this JSON is also uploaded to IPFS.
+Users have the ability to mint a ticket and pay a stable USD rate in ETH pulled in via a Chainlink price feed.
+Scripts are then run to deploy the contracts, create (mint) a ticket, create the metadata, and to set the token URI.
+The metadata includes the section, seat, row, link to the image on IPFS and other important information for the game.
+This JSON is also uploaded to IPFS.
 After the game, the user is airdropped an Unlock NFT from the event organizers with a game highlight.

+All three of the above were amazing projects, especially when one considers they were conceived, built, and delivered all in under 72 hours — oftentimes by teams where the members had never met each other.
+Great work, ETHGlobal hackers!

 And with that, that’s a wrap.
 Want to follow up or learn more about any of the above?
 Hit us up in the Discord!
 Imma go take a nap…